Middle spotted woodpecker: Description

 The middle spotted woodpecker is 20–22 cm long and has plumage similar to the great spotted woodpecker.
 As with that species the upperparts are predominantly black with white oval wing patches and white barring on the wings, and the underparts are white.
 The main differences are a red crown, lack of a black moustachial stripe, a pink vent, and dark streaks on the flanks.
 Although only slightly smaller than the great spotted woodpecker, it appears smaller due to its short, slender bill and more rounded, pale head.
-It can also be confused with the Syrian woodpecker (particularly juveniles), being distinguished from this by the smaller bill, and the red crown not having narrow black sides.
+It can also be confused with the Syrian woodpecker (particularly juveniles), being distinguished from this by the smaller bill, the red crown not having narrow black sides, and the moustachial stripe not reaching the bill.

 Distribution and habitat

 The middle spotted woodpecker occurs only in Europe in the Palearctic, from northern Spain and France east to Poland and Ukraine, and south to central Italy (where local), the Balkan Peninsula, Lithuania, Latvia, Turkey, the Caucasus, and Iran.
 The species is common in Estonia, but virtually nonexistent in Finland.
-This species used to breed in Sweden but became extirpated in the '80s.
-However, middle spotted woodpeckers have been seen again in Sweden in their breeding habitat in recent years, suggesting a recolonization of the country.
+This species used to breed in Sweden but became extinct in the 1980s.
+However, middle spotted woodpeckers have been seen again in Sweden in their breeding habitat in recent years, suggesting a recolonisation of the country.
 Due to its sedentary nature it has never been recorded in the British Isles.
 It prefers deciduous forest regions, especially areas with old oak, hornbeam and elm, and a patchwork of clearings, pasture and dense woodland.